rixonmathew/spark_tryouts/README.md

-Try out spark examples from learning spark
+Try out spark examples from learning spark using latest version of Spark 3